abinit/abinit/doc/tutorial/gstore.md

 ```

-## MPI parallelism in gstore computation
+## Gstore computation and MPI parallelism

-There are two EPH subdrivers capable of generating a GSTORE.nc file.
+There are two EPH subdrivers capable of generating a GSTORE.nc file:
 [[eph_task]] = 11 computes the e-ph matrix elements at the KS level, whereas
 [[eph_task]] = 17 employs the more expensive GWPT formalism [[cite:Li2019]] and produces a GSTORE.nc file
 containing both GWPT and KS e-ph matrix elements.